Fort Myers Wrongful Death Lawyers

 Was It Wrongful Death?

-Section 768.19 of the Florida Wrongful Death Act defines wrongful death as the death of a person that is caused by the wrongful act, negligence, default, or breach of contract or warranty of any other person.
-Accordingly, almost any kind of accident caused by someone’s wrongful or negligent actions that result in a victim’s death can be considered a wrongful death.
+Section 768.19 of the Florida Wrongful Death Act defines wrongful death as the death of a person caused by someone else’s wrongful act, negligence, default, or breach of contract or warranty.
+Under this law, any accident resulting in death due to negligent or wrongful actions may qualify as a wrongful death.

-- Car accidents – According to the National Center for Injury Prevention and Control, car accidents are a leading cause of accidental injury deaths in the U.S. When a driver who is impaired, distracted, speeding, or negligent in another way causes a fatal accident, the death is considered a wrongful death.
+- Car accidents – According to the National Center for Injury Prevention and Control, car accidents are a leading cause of accidental injury deaths in the U.S. When an impaired, distracted, speeding, or otherwise negligent driver causes a fatal accident, they may be held responsible for wrongful death.

 - Falls – Falls are another leading cause of injury deaths in the U.S., especially among the elderly.
 When a fatal fall occurs because of dangerous conditions on someone’s property or because they were using a defective product, their death may be considered a wrongful death.